Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Paths

-- The following floors start off locked and are inaccessible:
+- The following places start off locked and are inaccessible:
   - The Chest
   - The Dark Room
+  - Mega Satan
+  - Boss Rush
   - Blue Womb
   - The Void
   - Repentance floors
   - The Ascent
-- Additionally, the Mega Satan room starts off locked and is inaccessible.
+  - Greed Mode
-- Isaac is guaranteed to unlock both The Chest & Dark Room from one of his easier achievements.
+- Isaac is guaranteed to unlock both The Chest & Dark Room from one of his easier objectives.
-- The rest of the floors can be randomly unlocked from any achievement.
+- The rest of the places can be randomly unlocked from any objective.

 ### Challenges